imunixx/ansible-gitlab/roles/gitlab_runner/README.md

 Requirements
 ------------

-Docker must be installed on the target system
+Docker must be installed on the target system.
+**You need to obtain the GitLab Runner registration token from your GitLab Instance (https://docs.gitlab.com/runner/register/)**

 Role Variables
 --------------